poivronjaune/BHTP-IBKR-Sync/README.md

 Another option called [Trader's Workstation](https://www.interactivebrokers.com/en/trading/tws.php) is available to implement the API like ib_gateway, but that tool is a fully functional trading platform and is more complicated to use.

-Interactive Broker'S TWS (ib_gateway) [official documentation](https://www.interactivebrokers.com/campus/ibkr-api-page/twsapi-doc/#requests-limitations)
+Interactive Broker'S TWS (ib_gateway) [official documentation](https://www.interactivebrokers.com/campus/ibkr-api-page/twsapi-doc/#requests-limitations). ***IBKR offers another API Package that is different from ib_async***, so the documentation will not guide you through these examples.

 The gateway does not offer an interactive ineterface to view portfolio (paper trading or live trading).
 During development process TWS might be a better approach.
 Another approach is to use IBKR's [Web portal](https://www.interactivebrokers.com/)
 | Feature | View |